Updated: February 2022

 We've kept trending reports from previous years as changes from year to year tend to be subtle.
 Past figures still provide extremely valuable insight teams can use to assess their own state of compliance and take action if improvements are necessary.

 Need expert help planning and executing compliance projects or connecting with the industry's top quality and compliance professionals?
-Get in touch with us and learn more about how we help 17 of the top 25 pharma, medical device, and biotech companies execute their projects on time and on budget.
+Get in touch with us and learn more about how we help 17 of the top 25 life science companies execute their projects on time and on budget.

 Contents — Use the links below to jump to a specific section.